Kochchadaiyan Ranadhira: Titles

 These titles, documented in historical records such as the Velvikudi copper plates, provide insights into Kochadaiyan Ranadhira's significant military achievements and his success in expanding the Pandya kingdom's influence across the South Indian region.

 Military achievements

 Expansion into Kongu country

 Chadaiyan extended the Pandya influence into the Kongu country.
-The result this foray does not appear to have been permanent as the Kongu country is said to have been conquered by his successor also.
+The result of this foray does not appear to have been permanent as the Kongu country is said to have been conquered by his successor also.

 Suppressing a revolt in the Ay country

 Ranadhira also suppressed a revolt in the Ay country (Trivandrum-Tirunelveli).
 The Ay chieftain Ay Vel was defeated in the Battle of Marudur (Tiruppudaimarudur, Ambarasamudram) and had to acknowledge the Pandya supremacy.